bajwaa99/Disease-Predictor/README.md

 # Disease-Predictor
-Using Machine Learning to Predict Diseases from Symptoms in Python
+Using Machine Learning to Predict Diseases from Symptoms in Python where CSV files were trained

 **Motivation:**